Dinuka-1999/BraiNeoCare/README.md

 ```

 ### 4)Dataset
-* Before running the files you need to download the publicly available Zenodo Neonatal EEG dataset which Helsinki University published.
-You can find the data set [here](https://zenodo.org/records/4940267).
-Please make sure you download version 4 of this dataset.
-It is recommended to create a folder called "Datasets" and download this dataset into that folder.
+* To run the files, you need to download the publicly available Zenodo Neonatal EEG dataset published by Helsinki University.
+You can find the dataset [here](https://zenodo.org/records/4940267).
+Please make sure to download version 4 of the dataset.
+It is recommended to create a folder named "Datasets" and download the dataset into that folder.
 ```
 Datasets\
 |------- Zenodo_eeg\